Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with Latent Concepts for Geospatial Discovery: Details of Pseudolabel Generation Procedure to Induce Stability During Training

 For the land cover classification task, we use imagery from the Sentinel-2 surface reflectance dataset~\footnote{\href{https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR_HARMONIZED}{Sentinel-2}}.
 For each sample region, we extract 4-channel image patches using the Near-Infrared (NIR), Red, Green, and Blue bands.
 Each patch is of size 256 × 256 pixels at 30-meter resolution.
 These patches are aligned with the same spatial footprint as the PFAS patches to ensure consistency in coverage.

+All datasets used are publicly available and used in accordance with their respective licenses (e.g., U.S. EPA datasets, NLCD), which permit research use.

+\paragraph{Dataset Splits and Query Budgets.} We construct disjoint training and test splits under both spatial and temporal generalization settings as shown in Figure \ref{fig:dataset_splits}.
+In the spatial setting, training and test samples are drawn from non-overlapping geographic regions within the same year (2019), while in the temporal setting, models are trained on 2019 data and evaluated on 2022 data to capture distribution shift.
+For each setting, we ensure that training and test sets contain no overlapping sample locations or spatial patches.
+During training, we use a fixed query budget of 150 samples to simulate limited labeled data acquisition.
+At inference, we evaluate performance under a primary query budget of 50 samples, with additional budgets considered in ablations.
+For the land cover (LC) task, we follow the same protocol but simulate sparse supervision by randomly subsampling labels, treating it as a controlled generalization experiment rather than a real-world acquisition setting.

-\section{Details of Pseudolabel Generation Procedure to induce Stability During Training}
+\section{Details of Pseudolabel Generation Procedure to Induce Stability During Training}

 Given the scarcity of ground truth data in PFAS monitoring, typically limited to sparse point-based measurements, we employ a point-based label expansion strategy to generate dense supervision signals suitable for segmentation training.
-Specifically, each labeled point is used to generate a pseudo-label mask over its surrounding patch, enabling the model to learn from broader spatial context~\footnote{\href{https://arxiv.org/pdf/2502.14894}{FOCUS}}.
+Specifically, each labeled point is used to generate a pseudo-label mask over its surrounding patch, enabling the model to learn from broader spatial context~\footnote{Citation withheld for anonymity.}.
+Special \enquote{noise masks} are used in the loss computation to reduce the influence of uncertainty introduced due to the pseudo-labeling assumptions.

 For each georeferenced point with a PFAS contamination label (1 for above health advisory threshold, 0 for below), we extract a raster patch centered on that point.
 All surface water pixels within this patch are assigned the same label as the central point, reflecting the assumption, guided by environmental science, that contamination may be correlated in hydrologically connected regions.
 Non-surface water pixels are assigned a special label (2) and are excluded from loss computation.
 This strategy effectively converts sparse point annotations into dense training masks, allowing the model to be trained as a segmentation network despite the absence of full pixel-wise labels.